Cardiovascular diseases (CVDs)

 Under the leadership of the WHO, all Member States ( 194 countries) agreed in 2013 on global mechanisms to reduce the avoidable NCD burden including a "Global action plan for the prevention and control of NCDs 2013-2020".
 This plan aims to reduce the number of premature deaths from NCDs by 25% by 2025 through nine voluntary global targets.
 Two of the global targets directly focus on preventing and controlling CVDs.

 The sixth target in the Global NCD action plan calls for 25% reduction in the global prevalence of raised blood pressure.
-Raised blood pressure is one of the leading risk factors of cardiovascular disease.
-The global prevalence of raised blood pressure (defined as systolic and/or diastolic blood pressure ≥140/90 mmHg) in adults aged 18 years and over was around 22% in 2014.
+Raised blood pressure is the leading risk factor for cardiovascular disease.
+The global prevalence of raised blood pressure (defined as systolic and/or diastolic blood pressure more than or equal to 140/90 mmHg) in adults aged 18 years and over was around 24.1% in men and 20.1% in women in 2015.
+The number of adults with raised blood pressure increased from 594 million in 1975 to 1.13 billion in 2015, with the increase largely in low- and middle-income countries.

 Reducing the incidence of hypertension by implementing population-wide policies to reduce behavioural risk factors, including harmful use of alcohol, physical inactivity, overweight, obesity and high salt intake, is essential to attaining this target.
 A total-risk approach needs to be adopted for early detection and cost-effective management of hypertension in order to prevent heart attacks, strokes and other complications.